IPS-Eye-White

 Part 1: An Introduction to John Calvin and his Doctrines of Grace

-Part 2Introduction to the acronym T.U.L.I.P - each letter standing for one of the five fundamental tenets of Calvinism.
+Part 2Introduction to the acronym T.U.L.I.P - each letter stands for one of the five fundamental tenets of Calvinism.

 2A.
 Total Inability